adham-labeb/marketing-analysis-using-powerBi-SQL-python-/README.md

 | 3 | 50 | 13 | 1/26/2025 | 4 | Five stars for the quick delivery. | 0 | Positive | 0.0 to 0.49 |
 | 4 | 78 | 15 | 4/21/2025 | 3 | Good quality, but could be cheaper. | 0.2382 | Mixed Positive | 0.0 to 0.49 |
 | 5 | 64 | 2 | 7/16/2023 | 3 | Average experience, nothing special. | -0.3089 | Mixed Negative | -0.49 to 0.0 |

+# 2-Data Modeling and Analysis:
+    1- The cleaned and transformed data is loaded into Power BI.
+    2- Relationships between various data tables are established to create a robust data model, enabling cross-table analysis.
+    3- Measures and calculated columns are defined to derive key marketing metrics and KPIs (Key Performance Indicators).

   ## How to Use